 Then once your best friend, who used to be Obama's chief advisor for 20 fucking years, gets indicted, you start saying, you know what, Obama was real fucked up with the drones.

-For me, it's the hypocrisy that you've done nothing wrong, and these people are up to their eyeballs trying to overthrow an election, and then Trump sits there and doesn't do anything about it, Roger.
+For me, it's the hypocrisy that you've done nothing wrong, and these people are up with their eyeballs trying to overthrow an election, and then Trump sits there and doesn't do anything about it, Roger.

 All I can do is do exactly what we've already said he's going to do, which is use Alex and his audience for money, which they get to in this next clip.

-But it shows that there aren't many men out there that were willing to actually stand up and put a fight up against Hillary.
+It's been a beautiful thing that we've withstood this long, but it shows that there aren't many men out there that were willing to actually stand up and put a fight up against Hillary.

 We're being punished for Hillary being defeated.